-&lt;sup>228 See, e.g., ALAN DERSHOWITZ, SUPREME INJUSTICE: HOW THE HIGH COURT HIJACKED ELECTION 2000 (2001) (criticism by a law professor who played a role on the losing side of the case).
+232 See, e.g., ALAN DERSHOWITZ, SUPREME INJUSTICE: HOW THE HIGH COURT HIJACKED ELECTION 2000 (2001) (criticism by a law professor who played a role on the losing side of the case).
 See also BUSH V. GORE: THE COURT CASES AND THE COMMENTARY (E.J.
 Dionne, Jr. & William Kristol eds.
-2001) (collecting different, but mostly critical, views of the Court's decision).

-person's vote over that of another" in federal elections.
-The Court also followed Reynolds v.
-Sims in arguing that "the right of suffrage can be denied by a debasement or dilution of the weight of a citizen's vote just as effectively as by prohibiting the free exercise of the franchise."
-In this respect, said the majority, there was "no difference between the two sides of the present controversy."
-The minority opinions also followed the leading cases on equal protection of voting rights, though coming to the opposite conclusion on the merits as applied to vote recounting.
+2001) (collecting different, but mostly critical, views of the followed in the tradition of applying the Equal Protection Clause to protect voting rights.
+The Court observed that states could not "value one person's vote over that of another" in federal elections.233 The Court also followed Reynolds v.
+Sims in arguing that "the right of suffrage can be denied by a debasement or dilution of the weight of a citizen's vote just as effectively as by prohibiting the free exercise of the franchise."234 In this respect, said the majority, there was "no difference between the two sides of the present controversy."235 The minority opinions also followed the leading cases on equal protection of voting rights, though coming to the opposite conclusion on the merits as applied to vote recounting.236

 Shelby County v.
-Holder, decided in 2013, also does not impede a view that the affirmative use of Congressional power in enacting a Senate Reform Act would be found constitutional.
-The Court in Shelby County referred favorably to the history of the Voting Rights Amendments and the passage of the Voting Rights Act.
-The challenge involved the Voting Rights Act singling out southern states for special review, and the Court found this provision of the Voting Rights Act to conflict with concerns about federalism.
-More than a little dubiously, the Court claimed that history and social culture in the United States had evolved beyond the racial discrimination of the past, especially in the old slave states of the south.
-In making this judgment, however, the Court recognized that the Voting Rights Act had been successful, and recognized its importance as well as its constitutionality.
+Holder, decided in 2013, also does not impede a view that the affirmative use of congressional power in a Senate Reform Act should be found constitutional.237 The Court in Shelby County referred favorably to the history of the Voting Rights Amendments and the passage of the Voting Rights Act.238 The challenge involved the Voting Rights Act singling out southern states for special review and oversight, and the Court found this provision of the Voting Rights Act to conflict with concerns about federalism.
+Dubiously, the Court claimed that history and social culture in the United States had evolved beyond the racial discrimination of the past, especially in the old southern slave states.239 In making this judgment, the Court nonetheless recognized that the Voting Rights Act had been successful,